Accepting PhD Students

 Iain is also an experienced researcher within ESALA.
 Previous projects include ‘Mobility, Mood and Place’.
 A cross disciplinary research project investigating the relationship between older people and the built environment, which included academics from University of Edinburgh, Kings College, London and the University of York.
 Iain worked with students from the MA, MArch and MLA programmes engaged in fieldwork and user participation workshops in the cities of Manchester, London and Copenhagen and also the remote Scottish Island of Orkney.
 MMP generated a rich series of outputs in different forms from academic papers, exhibitions and conference contributions.
 For a full list visit Research Explorer.

-More recent projects includethe Wheatley Group Innovation in Housing Project and the ‘Present Voices, Future Lives’ Exhibition & Workshop Project awarded by the Scottish Government and Architecture & Design Scotland.
-The project was commissioned to engage people from across Scotland on the draft vision and principles for a new policy for housing in Scotland (Housing to 2040).
+More recent projects include the Wheatley Group Innovation in Housing Project and the ‘Present Voices, Future Lives’ (PVFL) Exhibition & Workshop Project awarded by the Scottish Government and Architecture & Design Scotland (A&DS).
+This project was commissioned to engage people from across Scotland on the draft vision and principles for a new policy for housing in Scotland (Housing to 2040).
 A report on the project was published by the Scottish Government in 2021 as part of the suite of HT2040 policy documents.
+Material from this project forms part of the newly instituted 'Our Place' web-site by the Scottish Government & A&DS, the go-to resource for place-makers in Scotland.
+More recently Iain has ben advising Play-Scotland on a report into 'children's space for play' which will inform a new 'play-policy' for Scotland.
+Data gathered as part of PVFL has been utilised in the report to come shortly.
+This work re-connects with earlier research with children and schools, including work with young people on the autism-spectrum.

 Iain is interested in a compelling and fundamental relationship between his teaching and research to the extent that the boundaries between the two disciplines become indistinct.
 His design studios at ESALA are interdisciplinary, engaging students of Architecture and Landscape Architecture in diagnosing problems and identifying design solutions which add to the knowledge canon in particular subject domains and geographical places.
 Students become 'active researchers' working with interdisciplinary research teams and particular user groups, employing innovative research methods and co-design practices in the pursuit of original design solutions.
 Students from previous design units have been awarded RIAS student prizes in sustainability and urban design.
-Iain’s most recent ESALA Studio vehicles and emerging research strand have looked closely at the problem of Scotland’s town centres, with a vehicle titled ‘Transforming Scotland’s Towns: Re-Thinking the High Street’ located in firstly in Falkirk, Central Scotland.
-The 2021-22 studio called 'Constructing Atmospheres: The Gathering Place' has been sited in Dalkeith, Midlothian, investigating the 21st century relationship between a town and it's surrounding productive landscape.
-This work on towns forms part of a new collaboration called ‘Nations of Towns’ investigating the potential for collaboration into research around the subject of Towns in Scotland and Ireland between U of E Futures Institute and University College Dublin.
-A series of events have been held in 2021-22 with invited academics, figures from local government and industry partners to develop this relationship.
+Iain’s most recent ESALA Studio vehicles and research strand have looked closely at the problem of town centres, with a vehicle titled ‘Transforming Scotland’s Towns: Re-Thinking the High Street’ located in firstly in Falkirk, Central Scotland.
+The 2021-22 studio 'Constructing Atmospheres: The Gathering Place' was sited in Dalkeith, Midlothian, investigating the 21st century relationship between a town and it's surrounding productive landscape.
+This work on towns forms part of a collaboration called ‘Nations of Towns’ investigating the potential for collaboration into research around the subject of towns in Scotland and Ireland between ESALA, U of E Futures Institute and University College Dublin.
+A series of NT events have been held with invited academics, figures from local government and industry partners to develop this relationship.
+This year's research led studio is based in Derry, Northern Ireland, forming the ESALA two-year Masters studio titled, 'Daire's Airc: Edge Effects, Eco-tones & the Ecological Condenser'.
+This builds on last year's succesful one-year Masters studio based in Derry, the catalogue for which can be viewed at https://issuu.com/eca.march/docs/2022-23_derry.

 Education/Academic qualification